 What do we do with our repeated sins?

-During his monastic life, Martin Luther fought terribly to obtain forgiveness of sins, using fasting, tormented hours of prayer, pilgrimages and even self-flagellation as means to obtain divine favour.
+During his monastic life, Martin Luther fought terribly to obtain forgiveness for his sins, using fasting, tormented hours of prayer, pilgrimages and even self-flagellation as means to obtain divine favour.
 According to his testimony, if someone could have earned heaven by penitential acts, he would have been one of the most likely candidates.
-In the end, after terrible discouragement, Luther felt at peace reading the words the apostle Paul wrote in his epistle to the Romans: “The righteous will live by faith” (Romans 1:17).
+In the end, after terrible discouragement, Luther felt at peace after reading the words the apostle Paul wrote in his epistle to the Romans: “The righteous will live by faith” (Romans 1:17).

 People who resemble Martin Luther believe that God cannot accept them if they still give into temptation, and this is a clue to the fact that they believe their scrupulous obedience is what recommends them before Him.

 Sins that persist even after conversion are a thorny problem, especially for those who believe that their relationship with God is annulled each time they sin.
-This yo-yo religion, which brings frustration and discouragement, writes Moore, emphasising that defeating a sin takes time, victory being rarely instantaneous.
-We are tempted to believe that God no longer accepts us when, after a few won battles, we suffer shameful defeats.
+This yo-yo religion, brings frustration and discouragement, writes Moore, emphasising that defeating a sin takes time, victory being rarely instantaneous.
+We are tempted to believe that God no longer accepts us when, after a few battles won, we suffer shameful defeats.
 It is true that God wants us to grow and rid ourselves of our mistakes and not to remain under their dominion.
 At the same time, even if we had already managed to defeat all sin, the feeling that we are now finally accepted by God would be a deceitful one.

-A daily relationship with Jesus, by praying and studying the Word, will surely transform our character, writes Morris Venden, mentioning that our role is to remain in this relationship and not set up a calendar of our growth.
+A daily relationship with Jesus, by praying and studying the Word, will surely transform our characters, writes Morris Venden, mentioning that our role is to remain in this relationship and not set up a calendar of our growth.